endlos99/xdt99/doc/MANUAL.md

      END

 A label must be alphanumeric and followed by a colon `:`.
-The actual program lines must be indented by at least one one blank.
+The actual program lines must be indented by at least one blank.
 Sadly, when using a label, e.g., as part of a `GOTO` statement, we must prefix the label with an `@` sign.
 The `@` prefix is needed to identify invalid, i.e., mistyped labels, or else invalid labels would become stray variables.